-Agency/Individual Comments/ Concerns Response/Action Taken stormwater collection area and should also maintain the ability to drain it via pumping.
+Agency/Individual Comments/ Concerns Response/Action Taken detour road should take into account this necessary stormwater collection area and should also maintain the ability to drain it via pumping.
 If my recollection is correct, I believe the paved walking path on top of the dyke, the lamp posts, and the metal stairs near the northeast corner of the existing bridge are the responsibility of the municipality.
-These are recreational amenities and are not necessary for the flood control purpose of the dyke, as you are aware, these amenity features are not the responsibility of the Authority.
+These are recreational amenities and are not necessary for the flood control purpose of the dyke.
+While the SVCA owns and maintains the dyke, as you are aware, these amenity features are not the responsibility of the Authority.
 Permission is needed from the Authority for these features, but that is the extent of the Authority's involvement.
 That is my recollection anyway.
 Thanks for the opportunity to comment and good luck with the next steps in your project.
 Regards.
 Paisley Artscape Society June 10, 2021 (via email) The Paisley Artscape Society would like to lend its support for the recommended detour and bridge design for the Teeswater River Bridge replacement in Paisley.
-Please find attached a letter of endorsement from the Paisley Artscape Society that could be forwarded to Bruce County Council as the recommendations are discussed for approval.
-Thank you for your role in incorporating a wealth of public input into these recommendations.
-Sincerely, Ken Cormack Paisley Artscape Society, President • Letter added to County Council Summary report.
+Please find attached a letter of endorsement from the Paisley Artscape Society that could be forwarded to Bruce County Council as the Letter added to County Council Summary report.

-4.7.4 Detailed Design Alternatives
+4.4.4 Detailed Design Alternatives